UFO In Sheffield Wasn’t The Only Visitor Spotted These Past Two Weeks

 According to enthusiasts, the UFO in Sheffield was just one of many cases where alien visitors were caught on tape.
 To skeptics, these are cases in which people see what they want to see.

 Yet, this wasn’t the only UFO to be spotted lately, as the Sun recently published an article with a video in which we can allegedly see space visitors speed past the International Space Station (ISS).
-What’s unique about this video, is that an astronaut reportedly attempts to hide the UFO so viewers aren’t able to identify it.
+What’s unique about this video, is that an astronaut reportedly attempts to hide the UFO, so viewers aren’t able to identify it.

 At first, the video is a pretty common one.
-Earth can be seen in the background, and through the noise viewers can tell an astronaut is nearby.
+Earth can be seen in the background, and through the noise, viewers can tell an astronaut is nearby.
 Suddenly, bright lights can be seen in the distance, and the astronaut immediately blocks the camera with his hands.
 Soon after, as the UFO seems to be moving away from Earth, as a suited white hand blocks the view again.

 The video was uploaded to YouTube by UFO experts Secureteam10.
 In it, the astronaut eventually pans the camera to the left.
 According to the uploaders, this is simply a way to stop viewers from seeing what they call the “boomerang UFO.”